 Your Key to Unlocking Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is a key step in obtaining any financial aid.
-You can complete it at https://studentaid.gov/ beginning on October 1 of the year prior to attending college.
+You can complete it at https://studentaid.gov/ beginning in December of the year prior to attending college.
 A specific date has not been set for 2023, but we will update this information whenever possible.

 Clarke’s Federal School Code is: 001852